yunong/node-leader/README.md

 # Usage
 You can use node-leader to either watch an election, or participate in an election.
+Watching an election means you will only get the `topology` events, but will not actually create any emphemeral nodes of your own.
+This is useful for clients or services that depend on the election.
+By participating in the election, via `vote()`, you will additionally emit the `gleader`, `leader` and `follower` events.
 Node-leader expects you to pass it a handle to a already connected [node-zookeeper-client](https://github.com/alexguan/node-zookeeper-client.git).

 To watch an election: